-- (7) Maintain the capital and liquidity of the subsidiary ILC at such levels as the FDIC deems appropriate, and take such other actions as the FDIC deems appropriate to provide the subsidiary ILC with a resource for additional capital and liquidity including, for example, pledging assets, obtaining and maintaining a letter of credit from a third-party institution acceptable to the FDIC, and providing indemnification of the subsidiary ILC;2 and - (8) Execute a tax allocation agreement3 with its subsidiary ILC that expressly states that an agency relationship exists between the Covered Company and the subsidiary ILC with respect to tax assets generated by the ILC and that all such tax assets are held in trust by the Covered Company for the benefit of the subsidiary ILC and will be promptly remitted to the ILC.
-The tax allocation agreement also must provide that the amount and timing of any payments or refunds to the subsidiary ILC by the Covered Company should be no less favorable than if the subsidiary ILC were a separate taxpayer. - The FDIC would also have the option to require a Covered Company and subsidiary ILC to commit to provide to the FDIC and, thereafter, implement and adhere to a contingency plan subject to the FDIC's approval. - The contingency plan would, at a minimum, have to contain recovery actions to address significant financial or operational stress that could threaten the safe and sound operation of the ILC and one or more strategies for the orderly disposition of the ILC without the need for the appointment of a receiver or conservator. - The FDIC emphasized in the preamble its discretion to tailor the required contents of any such contingency plan and that the contingency plan would not be a resolution plan.
+- (6) Limit the Covered Company's direct and indirect representation on the board of directors of the subsidiary ILC to less than 50% of the members of the board in the aggregate, with corresponding limitations for ILCs organized as LLCs; - (7) Maintain the capital and liquidity of the subsidiary ILC at such levels as the FDIC deems appropriate, and take such other actions as the FDIC deems appropriate to provide the subsidiary ILC with a resource for additional capital and liquidity including, for example, pledging assets, obtaining and maintaining a letter of credit from a third-party institution acceptable to the FDIC, and providing indemnification of the subsidiary ILC;2 and - (8) Execute a tax allocation agreement3 with its subsidiary ILC that expressly states that an agency relationship exists between the Covered Company and the subsidiary ILC with respect to tax assets generated by the ILC and that all such tax assets are held in trust by the Covered Company for the benefit of the subsidiary ILC and will be promptly remitted to the ILC.
+The tax allocation agreement also must provide that the amount and timing of any payments or refunds to the subsidiary ILC by the Covered Company should be no less favorable than if the subsidiary ILC were a separate taxpayer. - The FDIC has the option to require a Covered Company and subsidiary ILC to commit to provide to the FDIC and, thereafter, implement and adhere to a contingency plan subject to the FDIC's approval. - The contingency plan must contain recovery actions to address significant financial or operational stress that could threaten the safe and sound operation of the ILC and one or more strategies for the orderly disposition of the ILC without the need for the appointment of a receiver or conservator. - The FDIC restated in the preamble its discretion to tailor the required contents of any such contingency plan.